|Level 3 Art and Design|

 This exciting and challenging programme is designed to allow you the opportunity to build the practical skills and abilities you will need for a successful ongoing career in the world of art and design.
-Focused on developing your practical skills and abilities, the course offers you the chance to learn a broad range of art and design processes, and an opportunity to specialise in your second year and tailor your qualification to suit your own strengths and interests.
+Focused on developing your practical skills and abilities, the course offers you the chance to learn a broad range of art and design processes.
+You will have the opportunity to gain valuable experience through the completion of subject specific work placements.

 What will I learn?

 - A wide range of practical art processes and techniques across the photography, textiles, graphic design and fine art specialisms

 - How to build effective sketchbooks to document your working practices and showcase your final pieces

 - How to effectively explore and develop ideas and concepts within your work and that of others